MaillPierre/ResearchTeamProjectFinder/README.md

   - [x] List of most cited papers per year

 #### Get the list of people who have published these papers and check if they are known people from France or the EU
+  - OpenAIRE
+    - [ ] Retrieval on paper subjects
   - get the authors and their organizations
     - CrossRef
       - [ ] List of authors and organizations